thehatter8/thehatter8.github.io/README.md

 * Using community rules

   * `curl -L https://snort.org/downloads/community/snort3-community-rules.tar.gz > rules.tar.gz`

+    * This allows curl to follow redirects, then saves file to rules.tar.gz

   * `tar xvf rules.tar.gz`

+    * x - eXtract

+    * v - Verbose

+    * f - Filename

+    * This extracts to a new directory called `snort3-community-rules`

-    * This gives you `sid-msg.map` and `snort3-community.rules` which we can now move into our somedir/snort3/build/src/ folder
+      * `cd` inside to see `sid-msg.map` and `snort3-community.rules` which we can now move into our `/somedir/snort3/build/src/` folder

         * `sudo mv sid-msg.map /somedir/snort3/build/src/sid-msg.map`

         * `sudo mv snort3-community.rules /somedir/snort3/build/src/snort3-community.rules`

   * Now we look for snort.lua and snort_defaults.
 This should be under